 Noble’s potential affiliation with Baystate Health now enters a period of review and due diligence within the organizations and in partnership with the relevant regulatory and oversight bodies.
-This work is expected to occur over the next several months.
-In the meantime it will be operations as usual for both organizations.
+This work is expected to happen over the next several months.
+In the meantime, it will be work as usual for both organizations.

 "I believe the brightest future for Noble, our employees, our patients and our community lies in partnership with a high-quality and well-integrated academic health network such as Baystate Health," said Ronald P. Bryant, president and CEO of Noble Health Network, which includes Noble Hospital, Noble Medical Group and Noble Visiting Nurse and Hospice.
 "We look forward to advancing our discussions to determine the best course forward for Noble and for our community."

 "We have worked closely with Noble and its team of caregivers for a long time, and we recognize the excellent quality of care and compassion they provide to their patients," said Dr. Mark A. Keroack, president and CEO of Baystate Health.
 "Given our common commitments to high-quality and high-value care, I share with our board members a strong belief that this potential partnership would serve the missions of both organizations and the needs of our communities."

 "We at Noble also recognize that independent community hospitals like ours face major challenges in our current healthcare environment," added Bryant.
 "This potential new relationship would secure the viability of Westfield’s acute-care hospital and at the same time support our efforts to increase the coordination and value of the healthcare provided in our communities."